broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 3. The Delta v1 workspace + BQ dataset was similarly abandoned due to improperly reblocked VCFs and should have been deleted promptly.
-4. We unexpectedly found ourselves running the "prepare" step in order to generate callset statistics as we had not realized the callset statistics logic depended on the tables created and populated in this step.
+4. We unexpectedly found ourselves running the "prepare" step in order to generate callset statistics as we had not realized during callset planning that callset statistics generation depended on the tables created and populated in this step.
 While we only needed the variant data to generate callset statistics, at the time the "prepare" workflow did not have the ability to bypass generation of reference and sample data tables.
 The "prepare" reference data in particular consumed ~30 TiB and should have been deleted right away.
 5. The Hail GVS import script specifies a temporary "directory” which is not automatically cleaned up if the import fails.
 This was useful for our team when the Hail import was failing after creating intermediate VDSes since we were able to pick up where we left off on subsequent attempts and save a lot of compute.
 However once the import finally